Mayurwaghela1997/Sentiment-Analysis-of-Tweets/README.md

 The below figure represents the distribution of data among each category.

-You are supposed to see the data used in `Data` folder
+The CSV file of the tweets from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/twitter-sentiment-dataset) can be seen under `Data` folder

 ![data_distribution](https://github.com/Mayurwaghela1997/Sentiment-Analysis-of-Tweets/blob/main/Data/data-distribution.PNG)